eudoxia0/eudoxia0.github.io/article/_posts/2024-05-18-the-design-space-of-wikis.md

 ## Wiki Compiler {#wiki-compiler}

-- the software reads the database, and either compiles to static HTML or serves a static, read only view of the app. most ssgs have a `serve` command that listens on the filesystem and updates the live view.
+A wiki compiler reads the wiki contents (usually, plain text files in the filesystem) and compiles them to static HTML.
+Most static site generators work like this.
+Usually there is a `serve` command that listens for changes in the filesystem and minimally updates the compiled output.
-- examples: most ssgs

 **Pros:**